mattga/MGCollapsingHeader/README.md

 Or simply copy the `MGCollapsingHeader/` folder into your project.

 ##How to use
-To use the collapsible header, you must first configure your `UIViewController` with a header view.
-Simply set the Class of this view to `MGCollapsingHeaderView` and it will be ready to setup.
+To use the collapsible header, you must first setup your `UIViewController` with a header view.
+Simply set the class of this view to `MGCollapsingHeaderView` and then you can configure how to transform the header.
 The view collapses to a size of 60 px by default, but can be set:
 ```objc
 [self.headerView setMinimumHeaderHeight:100.]
 ```